 General Fund revenues are not received in equal monthly increments.
 While many revenues are received regularly throughout the fiscal year, others are received quarterly or annually.
 The variable nature of these revenues results in an uneven cash flow.
 For example, the City of Capitola's lowest cash balance occurs in mid-December, while property tax revenues received in December and April are used to assist in replenishing the General Fund balance.
-The City has developed a cash flow model to assist with on-going cash flow projections and to identify reserve requirements.
-While monitoring the City's cash flow has always been a priority, it has become more critical due to the reduction in reserve balances.
-In FY12/13, the City approved increasing the Contingency Reserve balance from 10% to 15%, to assist in covering cash flow deficits.
+The City developed a cash flow model to assist with on-going cash flow projections and to identify reserve requirements.
+While monitoring the City's cash flow has always been a priority, the need to identify patterns became more critical during the disaster recovery period when reserves were nearly depleted.
+In FY12/13, the City approved increasing the Contingency Reserve balance from 10% to 15%, to assist in covering potential cash flow deficits.